 - Separate your contextual identities.
 If you wish to stay anonymous while using Tor; using Facebook on it 10s later is not a good idea.

 - Avoid using files downloaded using Tor.
-These files can contain resources on the web and you could access it with your real IP address.
+These files can contain resources on the web and you could access them with your real IP address.
 It could as well contain some malware.

 - Using a VPN could be an extra security measure.